workalendar/workalendar/CONTRIBUTING.rst

     second one is the label string.

 There you are.
-Commit, test, make sure it works for other years as well and you're almost there.
+Commit with a nice commit message, test, make sure it works for the other years as well and you're almost there.

 We're planning to build a complete documentation for the other cases (special holiday rules, other calendar types, other religions, etc).
 But with this